pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-foreign-method.md

 Go to type of "nextWeek"

-#|en| You should also declare the method static to make it accessible from other code not associated with <code>Account</code>.
+#|en| You should also declare the method static to make it accessible from other code not associated with `Account`.

 Print "static "